geomatics-io/ObjectListView/docs/faq.rst

 than other rows.
 It's just not possible.

 If being able to have rows of different heights is essential to you, ObjectListView is not your solution.

+You may want
-You may wantq to consider Matthew Hall's excellent XPTable_ and its `update project`_, as well as Lee Paul Alexander's fantastic `Outlook-style list`__.
+to consider Matthew Hall's excellent XPTable_ and its `update project`_, as well as Lee Paul Alexander's fantastic `Outlook-style list`__.